Hattshire/Hattshire/README.md

 ### Hi there 👋
 I'm an internet software poet, but sometimes I also do electronics and cloud tinkering.

-I'm language agnostic, I have my preferences, but I'm in for any challenge :shipit:
+I'm language agnostic, I have my preferences though, but I'm in for any challenge :shipit:

 <!--
 **Hattshire/Hattshire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.